 Home schooling during Coronavirus

 Home schooling continues to be faced by more parents than ever before.
 Before the first school closures in 2020, less than 1% of students in the UK were home educated; who would have thought that it would become the norm?
 SLT has over 10 years of experience in creating successful home schooling programmes for children from age four into adulthood.
-Read our tried and tested strategies for improving your child’s education at home.
+English teacher, private tutor and journalist, Kristina Murkett, writes a detailed guide on strategies for improving your child’s education at home.

 Tailor everything to your child’s needs